Hilzu/express-openapi-validate/README.md

 * Validating request bodies with media type other than `application/json` (See `content` under [Request Body Object][openapi-request-body-object])
+* Only schemas and parameters are allowed to be references currently
 * External references (references to other files and network resources) (See [Reference Object][openapi-reference-object])
 * Validating responses.
 See [issue #8][i8] for a discussion about it.